robertomorati/gosolve/README.md

     - If not found, returns the closest value within a 10% margin.
 4. Frontend displays results (or error messages).

+## Frontend Notes

+  - I used [Vite](https://vite.dev/guide/) for faster and development experience (vite is new for me)
+  - I chose Material-UI for its simplicity and ease of use (I have used for other personal proejcts).

 ---